-- 8.1 We will consider the needs of complainants of ASB as a priority when managing reports of ASB, and try to work with partner agencies to minimise the risk of harm (both physical and psychological). - 8.2 We will normally respect the wishes of any complainant or witness to remain anonymous.
-An example of an exception to this would be if a crime or safeguarding concern is identified. - 8.3 We will discuss with the complainant the consequences of giving anonymous evidence, giving hearsay evidence that identifies them, and directly giving evidence in person. - When a case is opened we will normally try to agree how frequently we will contact the complainant, and how (for example, by telephone, visit, letter or email). - 8.5 We will normally carry out an assessment with complainants and witnesses to assess their level of vulnerability.
-This helps us to try and ensure you receive the right support to manage and minimise the vulnerability. - 8.6 Other support may include: - 8.6.1 Carrying out works to the complainant's home, to increase the security. - 8.6.2 Referring the complainant to another team or agency that may be able to provide appropriate support, specific to your circumstances.
-This includes: - (a) Housing Support - (b) Victim Support - (c) Adult Social Care - (d) Children and Young Persons Social Care - (e) Community Mental Health - (f) Local Authority Housing and Communities Services (or equivalent), for example ASB teams. - 8.6.3 Supporting the complainant if they needed to attend court.
+- 8.1 We will consider the needs of complainants of ASB as a priority when managing reports of ASB and try to work with partner agencies to minimise the risk of harm (both physical and psychological). - 8.2 We will normally respect the wishes of any complainant or witness to remain anonymous.
+An example of an exception to this would be if a crime or safeguarding concern is identified.
+Also as referred to above, the inability to provide direct evidence may limit the ability to commence legal action.

-- 8.6.4 Arranging for the complainant to visit the court ahead of any hearings. - 8.7 We may refer the complainant to a specialist Victim Support Officer to provide telephone or face-to-face support. - 8.8 As the case progresses we will review the support arrangements and assess any changes to the complainant's circumstances that we are aware of.
+- 8.3 We will discuss with the complainant the consequences of giving anonymous evidence, giving hearsay evidence that identifies them, and directly giving evidence in person. - 8.4 When a case is opened, we will normally try to agree how frequently we will contact the complainant, and how (for example, by telephone, visit, letter or email). - 8.5 We will normally carry out an assessment with complainants and witnesses to assess their level of risk and/or vulnerability.
+This helps us to try and ensure people receive the right support to manage and minimise their vulnerability. - 8.6 Other support may include: - 8.6.1 Carrying out works to the complainant's home, to increase the security. - 8.6.2 Referring the complainant to another team or agency that may be able to provide appropriate support, specific to the complainant's circumstances.
+This includes: - (a) Housing Support - (b) Victim Support - (c) Adult Social Care - (d) Children and Young Persons Social Care - (e) Community Mental Health - (f) Local Authority Housing and Communities Services (or equivalent), for example ASB teams. - 8.6.3 Supporting the complainant if they needed to attend court. - 8.6.4 Arranging for the complainant to visit the court before any hearings. - 8.7 We may refer the complainant to a specialist Victim Support Officer to provide telephone or face-to-face support. - 8.8 As the case progresses, we will review the support arrangements and assess any changes to the complainant's circumstances or level of risk that we are aware of.